 40600-01 INSPECTION OBJECTIVES

-To verify programmatic controls to manage inspections, tests, analyses, and acceptance criteria (ITAAC) closure.
+To verify that the licensee has established programmatic controls to manage inspections, tests, analyses, and acceptance criteria (ITAAC) closure and ITAAC maintenance activities.

-To verify that the licensee develops notifications on ITAAC accordance with approved procedures.
-To verify that .
+To verify that the licensee develops notifications on ITAAC in accordance with approved procedures.
+To verify that notifications accurately reflect ITAAC completion as supported by verifiable documents and traceable records.

-To verify that the licensee is effectively implementing ITAAC maintenance.
+To verify that the licensee is effectively implementing ITAAC maintenance to maintain the basis and conclusions of the accepted ITAAC closure notifications (ICNs).
+To verify that the licensee submits ITAAC post-closure notifications (IPCNs) when required.

 40600-02 INSPECTION REQUIREMENTS AND GUIDANCE